ConduitNetwork/docs/infrastructure/storage/file_shares.rst

 #.
 From the NEW FILE SHARE Wizard input the following:

    NAME
-     Name of the File Share in |morpheus|.
+     Name of the File Share in |conduit|.
    HOST
-     Enter the File Share path on the local |morpheus| Appliance.
+     Enter the File Share path on the local |conduit| Appliance.
    EXPORT FOLDER
      Enter the NFSv3 Folder
    Default Backup Target